backdrop-contrib/zurb_foundation_6/README.md

 - default Backdrop layouts
 - Foundation style page elements

 - a single CSS file for casual web developers OR
-- SASS stylesheets using libSASS and Grunt for advanced workflow
+- SASS stylesheets using libSASS and Grunt for workflow

-- (disabled by default) Foundation grids and Neat grids
+- settings page for serve local style/script files OR
+- serve style/script files from Cloudflare CDN

+- settings page to manually select which Javascript files/components you want to use OR
+- you can dig into the code to use .info files and SASS imports instead

 - (disabled by default) Bourbon SASS mixins
 - (disabled by default) the Color module UI for changing theme colors

+- through SASS and grunt watch, this theme enables LiveReload which automatically refreshes the page you are working on whenever you make a CSS, SASS or Javascript alteration and save.
+It is basically the same speed of development as directly typing CSS declarations into the browser using something like Firebug or Devtools.

-Foundation is made by ZURB, a product design company in Campbell, California.
+"Foundation is made by ZURB, a product design company in Campbell, California.
 We've put more than 15 years of experience building web products, services and websites into this framework.
-For more information or support, please visit <http://foundation.zurb.com/>
+For more information or support, please visit <http://foundation.zurb.com/>"

 TESTED
 -----